 Remote jobs are available for the vast majority of professions.
 Okay, maybe not astronaut or pro tennis player.
-But you’ll be surprised at how many roles are now performed remotely.
+But you’ll be surprised at how many roles are now performed online.

-Billion-dollar businesses like InVision and Automattic (the people behind WordPress, Tumblr and WooCommerce) operate 100% remotely.
+Billion-dollar businesses like InVision and Automattic (the people behind WordPress, Tumblr and WooCommerce) operate 100% from home.
 That means remote jobs for directors, product and project managers, marketers, admin, everything.

 The remote jobs list isn’t just designers, copywriters and social media managers.
 The list is growing all the time.
 In this article we explore dozens of different roles, along with their salaries and the skills required.
 You’ll also find links that can help you up-skill for a new role.